A Taxonomy of Network Threats and the Effect of Current Datasets on Intrusion Detection Systems: Threats Taxonomy

 \subsubsection{Host Threats}

-Host attacks target specific hosts or system by running malicious software to compromise the system functionalities or corrupt it.
-Most host attacks are categorized under the malware~(2.1) category.
-This includes worms, viruses, adwares, spywares, Trojans and ransomware.
-Viruses are known to affect programs and files when shared with other users on the network while worms are known to self-replicate affecting multiple systems.
-Adwares are known for showing advertisements to users when surfing the Internet or installing software.
-Although adware are less likely to run malicious code, it can compromise the performance of a system.
-Spyware, gathers information such as documents, user cookies, browsing history, emails, etc. or monitor and track user actions.
-Trojans often look like trusted applications, but allow the attacker to control the device.
-Last, ransomware are a relatively new type of malware where the system is kept under the control of the attacker - or a third entity - by encrypting the files until the user/organization pay a ransom~\cite{RefWorks:doc:5ae8785ae4b0c16216f56d11}.
+Host attacks target specific hosts or systems by running malicious software to compromise or corrupt system functionalities.
+Most host attacks are categorized under the malware~(\figurename~\ref{taxonomy_1} - 2.1) category.
+This includes worms, viruses, adware, spyware, Trojans and ransomware.
+Viruses are known to affect programs and files when shared with other users on the network, whilst worms are known to self-replicate and affect multiple systems.
+Adware is known for showing advertisements to users when surfing the Internet or installing software.
+Although adware is less likely to run malicious code, it can compromise the performance of a system.
+Spyware gathers information such as documents, user cookies, browsing history, emails, etc. or monitors and tracks user actions.
+Trojans often look like trusted applications, but allow an attacker to control a device.
+Furthermore, camouflage malware~(\figurename~\ref{taxonomy_1} - 2.1.7) evolved over time reaching polymorphic and metamorphic techniques in 1990 and 1998 respectively~\cite{rad2012camouflage, Galal2016}.
+For example, self-mutating malware could use numerous techniques, such as, instruction substitution or permutation, garbage insertion, variable substitutions and control-flow alteration~\cite{4140990}.
+Last, ransomware is a relatively new type of malware where the system is kept under the control of the attacker - or a third entity - by encrypting files until the user/organization pays a ransom~\cite{RefWorks:doc:5ae8785ae4b0c16216f56d11}.